ms609/Quartet/README.md

 Quartet supports trees with up to 477 leaves.
 Larger trees contain more quartets than can be represented by R's signed 32-bit integers.

-'tqDist' may handle trees with up to 568 leaves (not tested), and 64-bit integer representations could increase this number further.
-Either of these would require substantial additional work, but could be implemented -- do [file an issue](https://ms609.github.io/Quartet/issues) if this would be useful to you.
+The underlying 'tqDist' library may handle trees with up to 568 leaves, and 64-bit integer representations could increase this number further.
+Making either of these imporvements within the R package would require substantial additional work, but could be implemented -- do [file an issue](https://ms609.github.io/Quartet/issues) if this would be useful to you.

 ## References

 - Brodal G.S., Fagerberg R., Pedersen C.N.S.
 2004.
 Computing the quartet
   distance between evolutionary trees in time O(_n_ log _n_).
   Algorithmica.
 38:377–395.